google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-five.md

 # Web Content Accessibility Guidelines

-Throughout this course we'll refer to the *Web Content Accessibility Guidelines 2.0 (WCAG)*, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
+Throughout this course we will refer to the *Web Content Accessibility Guidelines 2.0 (WCAG)*, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
 Several countries actually mandate the use of these guidelines in their web accessibility legal requirements.

 WCAG is organized around four principles called *POUR*; they are: